Kidel/SharpSQlite/README.md

 ## Why do I need it?
 This repository is actually just meant to give me easy access to a framework that uses MVC and SQlite as DBMS, fast and easy to deploy on **Azure**.
 However I made it public so that it can be used by whoever may need it.

+This is also code kata to learn ASP.NET Core.